Logo Icon

 3. Legal Provision: Section 25 provides a specific rule to address situations when the maturity date of a negotiable instrument falls on a public holiday.

 4. Deeming the Due Date: According to this section, if the day of maturity coincides with a public holiday, the instrument is not considered due on that holiday.
-Instead, it is deemed to be due on the next preceding business day that is not a public holiday.
+Instead, it is deemed to be due on the next preceding business day, which is not a public holiday.

 5. Practical Application: This provision is practical and fair because it ensures that the holder has a clear and working day to demand payment when the maturity date falls on a holiday.
 It prevents any ambiguity or disputes regarding the due date.

-6. Business Days: The provision uses the term "business day" to distinguish regular working days from holidays.
+6. Business Days: The provision uses to distinguish regular working days from holidays.
 Business days are typically days when banks and financial institutions are open for transactions.

-7. Enforceable Right: The holder of the instrument can exercise their legal right to demand payment on the next preceding business day, which is treated as the effective due date for the purpose of payment.
+7. Enforceable Right: The instrument holder can exercise their legal right to demand payment on the next preceding business day, which is treated as the effective due date for the purpose of payment.

 Section 39 - Suretyship: